 Old West Christmas Light Fest (November 26–December 25, 2020)

-Lastly, regardless of all light displays, surely come to see San Antonio's official Christmas Tree downtown.
+Lastly, regardless of every other light display, be sure to see San Antonio's official Christmas tree downtown.
 H-E-B annually donates the festive 55-foot (17-m) tree as a gift to the city and hosts the lighting ceremony in late November around Thanksgiving, at 7 pm.
-Since 2017, the Christmas Tree has been erected at Travis Park.
-For decades earlier, the tree used to be set up in front of the Alamo.
+Since 2017, the Christmas tree has been erected at Travis Park.
+Decades prior, the tree used to be set up in front of the Alamo.